gmcmacran/time_series_M4/README.md

 ### Cleaning Process

-Pulling the raw data from the competition page lead to some challenging data shaping issues.
-First, series Y13190 contained 835 years worth of data meaning data collection started in year 1,182 at the latest.
+Pulling the raw data from the competition page lead to challenging data quality issues.
+First, series Y13190 contained 835 years worth of data meaning data collection started before the printing press was created.
 Second, series Y3820 ends in the future.
 I am not the only person to notice [this](https://openforecast.org/2020/03/01/m-competitions-from-m4-to-m5-reservations-and-expectations/).
-I was unable to find clear documentation how participates handled these series.
-It is possible they simple accepted these series as is.
+I was unable to find clear documentation on how participates handled these series.
+It is possible they simpley accepted these series as is.

 Due to these challenges, I avoid cleaning the data myself.
 Instead, I leverage Nixtla’s dataset [package](https://nixtlaverse.nixtla.io/datasetsforecast/index.html) which includes a cleaned version of data.
-The only check I do confirming each dataset has the correct number of series.
+I only confirm each dataset has the correct number of series.

 - Step 1: Download data.
 - Step 2: Count the number of series.